To read this page in Ukrainian, please see Google Translate: Крок 4: Заповніть форму заявки

 The address on the application must be the child's current permanent place of residence, usually the parents' address.

-We will need two pieces of evidence of where you live.
-Please provide either two pieces of evidence from group A or one from group A and one from group B.
+We will need two pieces of evidence of where your child lives.
+Please provide either two pieces of evidence from group A, or one from group A and one from group B. If you are unable to provide any of the documents listed, please contact us for further advice.

 Group A